bombsimon/wsl/CHECKS.md

 ## `switch`

+In addition to checking the switch condition, switch statements also checks identifiers in all case arms.
+If a variable is used in one or more of the case arms it's allowed to be cuddled.

 > Configurable via `allow-first-in-block` to allow cuddling if the variable is
 > used _first_ in the block (enabled by default).
 >